-Services that are covered for you What you must pay when you get these services Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
-You must be homebound, which means leaving home is a major effort. \$0 copay for Medicare- covered home health services.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social servicesMedical equipment and supplies Prior authorization rules may apply.
+Home health agency care

+Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+You must be homebound, which means leaving home is a major effort.

+- Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) - Physical therapy, occupational therapy, and speech therapy - Medical and social services - Medical equipment and supplies

+- Up to four intermittent home health visits, per day, for recipients under the age of 21 years and pregnant recipients aged 21 years and older - Up to three intermittent home health visits, per day, for non-pregnant recipients aged 21 years and older

+\$0 copay for Medicarecovered home health services.

-What you must pay when Services that are covered for you you get these services Home infusion therapy 20% coinsurance for each Home infusion therapy involves the intravenous or Medicare-covered home subcutaneous administration of drugs or biologicals to an infusion therapy service. individual at home.
+Home infusion therapy

+Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).

+\$0 copay for each Medicare-covered home infusion therapy service.

-Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier Home Infusion Therapy requires a Durable Medical Equipment and Medicare Part B Prescription Drugs component.
+- Professional services, including nursing services, furnished in accordance with the plan of care - Patient training and education not otherwise covered under the durable medical equipment benefit - Remote monitoring - Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier

+Home Infusion Therapy requires a Durable Medical Equipment and Medicare Part B Prescription Drugs component.
 Please refer to the applicable sections within the Medical Benefits Chart for cost sharing information.